Alam-23/SpamGuard/readme.md

 ---

 ## 🤖 AI Support Explanation
-This project was developed with AI assistance from **GitHub Copilot**, which helped with:
+This project was developed with AI assistance from **IBM GRANITE**, which helped with:

 - **Code Generation:** Application structure, component templates, and JavaScript functions.
 - **Styling Suggestions:** Responsive design with Tailwind CSS.
 - **Bug Identification:** Detecting potential issues in the code.
 - **Refactoring:** Improving code organization and maintainability.
 - **Feature Implementation:** Search and report submission functionality.

-The **core architecture decisions and concept** were human-directed, with AI providing implementation assistance and best-practice suggestions.
-This collaboration enabled **rapid development** while maintaining high code quality and user-focused design.

 ---